marklogic/kafka-marklogic-connector/README.md

 If the selected output type for source records is JSON or XML, you may set the `ml.source.optic.includeColumnTypes` option to "true", which will result in the column type being included for each column in each source record.

-For example, when the output type is JSON, the source record will nest both the type and value for each column:
+For example, when the output type is JSON, the source record will nest both the type and value for each column (note that this is pretty-printed for readability purposes; the data written to a source record is not pretty-printed):

 ```
 {